Tim Ogden, City Manager

 Tim Ogden became the City of Waterford City Manager on May 23, 2011, and the City Council recently renewed his employment contract through June 30, 2018.
 He has become well acquainted with the community and formed partnerships to continue to make the City the best it can become.
 His vision for Waterford through implementing the City Council’s policies includes enhancing the image of the community to make it more enticing to prospective residents and businesses, and better utilizing its financial opportunities for significant river park land improvements, road maintenance, balanced enterprise systems, and economic development.
 Government transparency, fiscal prudence, and a ‘can do’ attitude are traits that Tim brings to the City.

 Recently, the long-planned for City Hall was finally constructed and opened in January 2013, the downtown district was significantly renovated with a $1,500,000 federal grant resulting in new community events, and a commercial vacancy rate cut in half.
-Additionally, this year $1,900,000 in financing was obtained for three solar projects and nearly 400 LED streetlight retrofits to be completed by July 2014, and a $1,500,000 grant was obtained for the river parkway improvements with construction planned for fall 2014, and completion late 2015.
+Additionally, this year $1,900,000 in financing was obtained for three solar projects and nearly 400 LED streetlight retrofits with the financing paid by the saving realized from the improvements, and a $1,500,000 grant was obtained from the State for the river parkway improvements with construction planned for spring 2014, and completion late 2015.
 Currently, efforts are underway to obtain the Waterford water system from neighboring Modesto, construct a skatepark, and support the revived Chamber of Commerce after a decade’s long slumber to strengthen the business community.

-Tim currently serves as the Vice-Chair of the Management & Finance Committee of City Manager’s to StanCOG, Vice-President of the Waterford Chamber of Commerce, and a board member of the Stanislaus Animal Services Agency.
+Tim currently serves as the Vice-Chair of the Management & Finance Committee of City Manager’s to StanCOG, ex-officio member of the Waterford Chamber of Commerce, and a board member of the Stanislaus Animal Services Agency.

 Previous to working for Waterford, Tim worked at the City of Riverbank as the Director of Economic Development & Housing, and has also worked at the cities of Modesto and Ceres working in economic development, public information, and finance over the previous 8 years.
 He has served on the board of directors for two Chambers of Commerce, Chaired the Stanislaus County Economic Development Action Committee, and been recognized for award winning community projects.